m-bain/whisperX/README.md

 - Not thoroughly tested, especially for non-english, results may vary -- please post issue to let me know the results on your data
 - Whisper normalises spoken numbers e.g. "fifty seven" to arabic numerals "57".
 Need to perform this normalization after alignment, so the phonemes can be aligned.
 Currently just ignores numbers.
-- Assumes the initial whisper timestamps are accurate to some degree (within margin of 2 seconds, adjust if needed -- bigger margins more prone to alignment errors)
+- If not using VAD filter, whisperx assumes the initial whisper timestamps are accurate to some degree (within margin of 2 seconds, adjust if needed -- bigger margins more prone to alignment errors)
-- Hacked this up quite quickly, there might be some errors, please raise an issue if you encounter any.
+- Overlapping speech is not handled particularly well by whisper nor whisperx
+- Diariazation is far from perfect.

 <h2 align="left" id="contribute">Contribute 🧑‍🏫</h2>